airsidemobile/JOSESwift/README.md

 <br>

 **JOSESwift** is a modular and extensible framework for the [JOSE](https://datatracker.ietf.org/wg/jose/about/) standards [**JWS**](https://tools.ietf.org/html/rfc7515), [**JWE**](https://tools.ietf.org/html/rfc7516), and [**JWK**](https://tools.ietf.org/html/rfc7517) written in Swift.
-It is designed with usage on iOS and pure Swift environments in mind.
+It is designed for usage on iOS but could be extended to be used in pure Swift environments.

 [![Build Status](https://travis-ci.org/airsidemobile/JOSESwift.svg?branch=master)](https://travis-ci.org/airsidemobile/JOSESwift)